LennardZuendorf/thesis-webapp/public/about.md

 - [GitHub Repository](https://github.com/LennardZuendorf/thesis-webapp) - The GitHub repository of this project.
 - [HTW Berlin](https://www.htw-berlin.de/) - The University I have built this project for, as part of my thesis.
-- [Thesis Print]() - Link to the thesis pdf (in English), containing more information about the project.
-And a full list of sources for this work as well as additional evaluations and fundamental information for the project.

 ## Implementation

-This project is an implementation of PartitionSHAP and BERTViz into GODEL by Microsoft - [GODEL Model](https://huggingface.co/microsoft/GODEL-v1_1-large-seq2seq) which is a generative seq2seq transformer fine-tuned for goal directed dialog.
+This project is an implementation of PartitionSHAP into GODEL by Microsoft - [GODEL Model](https://huggingface.co/microsoft/GODEL-v1_1-large-seq2seq) which is a generative seq2seq transformer fine-tuned for goal directed dialog.
 It supports context and knowledge base inputs.

-The UI is build with Gradio.
+The UI is build with Gradio, utilizing some custom components and FastAPI.

 ### Usage